fastify/fastify/docs/Getting-Started.md

 >
 > Similarly, specify `::1` to accept only local connections via IPv6.
 Or specify `::` to accept connections on all IPv6 addresses, and, if the operating system supports it, also on all IPv4 addresses.
 >
-> When deploying to a Docker, or other type of, container this would be the easiest method for exposing the application.
+> When deploying to a Docker (or other type of) container using `0.0.0.0` or `::` would be the easiest method for exposing the application.

 <a name="first-plugin"></a>
 ### Your first plugin